kohnakagawa/gdt_helper/README.md

 Gdt helper solves this problem.
 It makes "Parse Configurations" for your environment.

-# Prepare to use
+## Prepare to use

-Before use this script, you need to install poetry and Python (3.8) to resolve its dependencies.
+Before use this script, you need to install [poetry](https://github.com/python-poetry/poetry) and Python (3.8) to resolve its dependencies.
-You can install all dependencies in the following commands.
+Then, you can install all dependencies for running gdt\_helper script in the following commands.

 ```
 $ poetry shell